rukasakurai/github-copilot-tutorial/docs/workshop.md

 ---

-# Prompt engineering in Copilot Chat
+# Prompt engineering in GitHub Copilot Chat

-In the previous section you discovered how to use basic prompts to get code from Copilot Chat.
+In the previous section you discovered how to use basic prompts to get code from GitHub Copilot Chat.
 In this section you will learn techniques to get more accurate results using prompt engineering techniques.

 **What is prompt engineering?**
 Prompt engineering is the process of designing high quality prompts to generate high quality code suggestions.
 There are good practices and tips to write better prompts.
 Let's see some of them.

 ## Provide examples: one-shot and few-shots programming

-Talking about prompt engineering, you can also use the chat to provide examples to Copilot.
-It's a good way to help Copilot understand what you want to do and generate better code.
+Talking about prompt engineering, you can also use the chat to provide examples to GitHub Copilot.
+It's a good way to help GitHub Copilot understand what you want to do and generate better code.
 You can provide examples in the chat by typing with the validator.ts file open:

 ```bash
 # one-shot programming